servo/servo.org/_posts/2025-01-10-this-month-in-servo.md

 Shadow DOM support continues to improve (#34503, @jdm), including very basic **Shadow DOM layout** (#34701, @mrobinson) when enabled via `--pref dom.shadowdom.enabled`.

 We’ve also regained support for **ReadableStream** with the default reader and controller (#34064, #34675, @gterzian, @wusyong, @Taym95).

+`script` underwent (and continues to undergo) major rework towards being **more reliable** and **faster to build**.
+We’ve landed better **synchronisation for DOM tree mutations** (#34505, @jdm) and continued work on **splitting up the `script` crate** (#34366, @jdm).

+The web platform guarantees that same-origin frames and their parents can **synchronously observe resizes** and their effects.
+Many tests rely on this, and not doing this correctly made Servo’s test results much flakier than they could otherwise be.
+We’ve made very good progress towards fixing this (#34643, #34656, #34702, #34609, @mrobinson), with correct resizing in all cases except when a same-origin frame is in another script thread, which is rare.
 </div>
 <figure>
     <div style="display: flex;">